huilyu2/project-spring2017/part3/README.md

 # System for Receiving New Data
 ### Authors: Yuxiang Ling & Yuwei Chen of Group Athena
-This part of Data Visualization aims to build a function to visualize the overview of the data
+This part of Data Visualization aims to build a function to visualize the overview of the data.

 The test data is designed my ourselves.